telerik/ajax-docs/knowledge-base/appearance-issues-when-adding-controls-during-ajax-requests.md

 * If the previous approach does not help, register the needed stylesheets to the page at all times and ensure that the control does not load them by setting its `EnableEmbeddedBaseStylesheet` and `EnableEmbeddedSkins` properties to `false`.

-	The following examples demonstrates how to load the stylesheets of a control from the Telerik assembly.
+	The following examples demonstrate how to load the stylesheets of a control from the Telerik assembly.
 The examples use the Rating control but you can change it to the one you use and also replace the specific built-in skin name according to your needs.

 	 * By using a StyleSheetManager control: